miyakogi/wdom/docs/guide/new_features.rst

     but in the `latest specification
     <http://w3c.github.io/webcomponents/spec/custom/>`_ uses
     ``customElements.define`` method to reagister custom tags.
-    WDOM uses same method as the latest specification.
+    WDOM supports the same method as the latest specification.

-``document.defaultView`` property returns a reference to window object, which is same as the ``window`` object of JavaScript on browsers.
+``document.defaultView`` property returns a reference to the window object, which is same as the ``window`` object of JavaScript on browsers.

 Now you can use the registered custom tag from ``document.createElement('my-element')`` or ``innerHTML =